 The inspiring ways in which independents meet the health needs of their local communities across the UK was celebrated in style last year at the House of Commons

-The Independent Pharmacy Awards, run in association with Independent Community Pharmacist magazine, once again shone a light on the brilliant work of community pharmacy teams.
+The Independent Pharmacy Awards, run in association with Independent Community Pharmacist magazine, returned to the corridors of power following Covid lockdown and, once again, shone a light on the brilliant work of community pharmacy teams.